s--p/ESP8266-MQTT-Thermal-Printer-for-HA/README.md

 in Version 2.1 we can:
 - print barcodes via mqtt
-- receive the paperload status via mqtt
+- receive the paperload status via mqtt in Version2.2 we can:
+-Print upside down and have lines reordered in correct way

 Although COMPLETELY unnecessary, this printer is really fun addtion to it allowing you to expand your system output options and it would be great to have it in future as part of the notification platform.
 BUT that is out of my (I'l just a sales guy tinkering) programming capabilities.